-- 1 Sec.
-4. Section six hundred seventy-four point seven (674.7), - 2 Code 1979, as amended by Acts of the Sixty-eighth General Assem- - 3 bly, 1979 Session, chapter one hundred thirty-six (136), section - 4 three (3), is amended to read as follows: - 5 674.7 COPY TO STATE DEPARTMENT.
-When the court grants a de- - 6 cree of change of name, the clerk of the court shall furnish the - 7 petitioner and the petitioner's attorney with a certified copy - 8 of the decree and mail an abstract of a decree requiring a name - 9 change to be reflected on a birth certificate to the state regis- - 10 trar of vital statistics of the state department of health on a - 11 form provided by the state registrar.
+Sec.
+4. Section 674.7, Code 19, as amended by Acts of the Sixty General Assembly, 19 Session, chapter 136, section 3, is amended to read as follows:

+4 674.7 COPY TO STATE DEPARTMENT.
+When the court grants a 5 decree of change of name, the clerk of the court shall furnish 6 the petitioner and the petitioner's attorney with a certified 7 copy of the decree and mail an abstract of a decree requiring a 8 name change to be reflected on a birth certificate to the state 9 registrar of vital statistics of the state department of health 10 on a form provided by the state registrar.

-Another type of amendment to a session law involves the situation where a section of the Code is amended by adding a new paragraph, subsection, or other part.
-In this case reference is usually first to the chapter and session law number and then to the Code number.
+Another type of amendment to a session law involves the situation where a section of the Code is amended in the session laws by adding a new paragraph, subsection, or other part.
+In this case reference is to the chapter and session law number and the Code section number appears in the amendment.

-- 1 Section 1.
-Acts of the Sixty-eighth General Assembly, chap- - 2 ter one hundred six (106), section one (1), amending section - 3 three hundred twenty-four point three (324.3), Code 1979, is - 4 amended to read as follows: - 5 SECTION 1.
-Section three hundred twenty-four point three - 6 (324.3), Code 1977, is amended by adding the following new sub- - 7 section: - 8 NEW SUBSECTION.
-Motor fuel used in the operation of an Iowa - 9 urban or county transit system.
-Any fuel sold to an Iowa urban - 10 transit system which is used for any purpose other than as spec- - 11 ified in section three-(3) four (4) of this Act shall not be ex- - 12 empt from the tax.
+Section 1.
+Acts of the Sixty- General Assembly, 19 Session, chapter 106, section 1, is amended to read as follows: SECTION 1.
+Section 324.3, Code 19, is amended by adding the following new subsection:

+5 NEW SUBSECTION.
+12. Motor fuel used in the operation of an 6 Iowa urban or county transit system.
+Any fuel sold to an Iowa 7 urban transit system which is used for any purpose other than as 8 specified in section 3 4 of this Act is not exempt from the tax.